Meditation of the Inner Smile

 - Positive characteristics: courage, righteousness

-- Negative characteristics: fear, depression, sadness, loneliness, sorrow
+- Negative characteristics: grief, sadness, depression, loneliness, sorrow

 - Taoist Associations: Metal element, colour white, number 6 & 7, west and north west

 - Action: Smile down to the liver, filling it with kindness and the colour green.
 Thank you liver for all the hard work it does for your body.
 Breathe in a green mist into the liver area and exhale anger and hate, letting the emotions be released as you breathe out.

 - Inner Smile Hand Position: Hold the palms over the right hand side of the body, below the ribs over the liver area